 Ever get sick of straining your neck or even, God forbid, having to leave the airport bar to see the departures board at the airport.
 Well, thankfully modern life has done away with that ridiculous inconvenience.
 Simply download FlightBoard onto your phone and experience the VIP lifestyle.

 19. Get your own personal AI tour guide

 Having a problem finding a decent tour guide, think tours are a little pricey or just want to avoid people while you explore for the day?
 No problem, simply install Google Goggles onto your phone and take some photos as you explore.
 Every time you photograph a famous monument, your phone will fire back a bunch of interesting information for you to read.
 You’ll be an expert in local culture, customs and history in no time.

 If you want to keep your batteries fresher and full of juice for longer, bung them in the hostel fridge with your food.
-Most rechargeable batteries retain 90% of their full charge when kept in cold temperatures, meaning you don’t need to charge them so much.
+This is one of the more bizarre travel hacks on the list, but most rechargeable batteries retain 90% of their full charge when kept in cold temperatures, meaning you don’t need to charge them as often.

 OK, it might not look like a cool hack on the surface, giving up your seat on that flight, but it’s true what they say about karma and ‘one good turn’.
 Volunteer to be bumped from an over-sold flight and you could find yourself reaping all the benefits; free meals, drink and accommodation nearby, then all the comforts of business class when you finally do make it on a flight.
 I’m not going to complain.

 23. Get all the freebies as a market researcher